sst/sst/www/docs/constructs/migration.md

 description: "Docs for the constructs in the @serverless-stack/resources package"
 ---

-## Goal
+## Goals

 The v1 SST constructs were restrucrtured with the following goals in mind:

 1. Consistent interfaces for:

-    - Customizing the underlying AWS resources
+    - Customizing underlying AWS resources

-      SST provides a convenient way for you to configure commonly used properties, such as custom domain and access log for `Api`.
-You can still configure other properties.
-In v1, you can do that in a consistent way using the `cdk` prop.
+      SST provides a convenient way for you to configure commonly used properties.
+Like the custom domain and access log for the `Api`.
+But it also allows you to configure other CDK properties in a more consistent way by using the new `cdk` prop.
 For example:
       ```js
       const api = new sst.Api(stack, "Api", {
         cdk: {